Tomoki108/go-algo/README.md

 ## commands

-- how to solve a contest
+- how to challenge a contest

 ```sh
 cd ABC